Airthrix/AliceSkyGardenT3/README.md

 AliceSkyGardenT3 is a Sparse Activation Architecture for Green Artificial Intelligence The Energy Efficiency Optimization Language Model AliceSkyGardenT3 Framework Based on Ternary Parameters {-1,0,1}

-The simple API allows easy adoption:
+You can call Compression & Deployment directly (already integrated within the framework) The simple API allows easy adoption:

    # Compression